New side bar web browser for more weather info or your web page of interest.

 reschedluled for operation March (you pick the year) and GetNexrad 2.3 now reads the

-Ridge2 Testbed with new higher resolution spacial and dBz products.)
+Ridge2 Testbed with new higher resolution dBz products.)

 The WSR-88D class radar systems have many acquisition modes for developing data